-The ACS-CWI and HS-CWI are based on analyses of public use micro-data from the 2012, 2013, and 2014 American Community Surveys (ACS).1 The ACS, which is conducted annually by the U.S. Census Bureau, has replaced the decennial census as the primary source of demographic information about the U.S. population.
+The ACS-CWI and HS-CWI for this analysis are based on analyses of public use micro-data from the 2013, 2014, and 2015 American Community Surveys (ACS).1 The ACS, which is conducted annually by the U.S. Census Bureau, has replaced the decennial census as the primary source of demographic information about the U.S. population.
 It provides information about the earnings, age, occupation, industry, and other demographic characteristics for millions of U.S. workers.
 The ACS-CWI measures earnings differences for college graduates; the HS-CWI measures earnings differences for high school graduates who do not have a bachelor's degree.
 In both cases, the analysis is modeled after the baseline analysis used to construct the National Center for Education Statistics' (NCES) CWI.2

-Like the NCES CWI, the ACS-CWI is derived from a regression analysis of individual earnings data.
-Workers with incomplete data and workers without a high school diploma were excluded from the ACS regression analysis, as was anyone who had a teaching or educational administration occupation or who was employed in the elementary and secondary education industry.
+Like the NCES CWI, the ACS-CWI and HS-CWI are derived from regression analyses of individual earnings data.
+Workers with incomplete data and workers without a high school diploma were excluded from the estimation sample, as was anyone who had a teaching or educational administration occupation or who was employed in the elementary and secondary education industry.
 Self-employed workers were excluded because their reported earnings may not represent the market value of their time.
 Individuals who reported working less than half time or for more than 90 hours a week were also excluded, as were workers under the age of 18 and over the age of 80.
 Finally, individuals employed outside the United States were excluded because their earnings may represent compensation for foreign travel or other working conditions not faced by domestic workers.

-The ACS-CWI is estimated from nationwide data because the national sample is much larger and yields much more precise estimates of wages by industry and occupation than could be generated using only the ACS data for the state of Texas.
-For similar reasons, the analysis combines data from the three most recent ACS.
+The ACS-CWI and HS-CWI are estimated from nationwide data because the national sample is much larger and yields much more precise estimates of wages by industry and occupation than could be generated using only the ACS data for the state of Texas.
+For similar reasons, the analyses combines data from the three most recent administrations of the ACS.

-Table A-1 presents the results from the two regression analysis (one for the ACS-CWI, one for the HS-CWI).
+Table A-1 presents the results from the two regression analyses (one for the ACS-CWI, one for the HS-CWI).
 The dependent variable in each case is the log of annual wage and salary earnings.
-Key independent variables include the age, gender, race, educational attainment, language ability, and amount of time worked for each individual in the national sample.
-The model includes the interaction between gender and age, to allow for the possibility that men and women have different career paths, and therefore different age-earnings profiles.
+Key independent variables include the age, sex, race, educational attainment, language ability, and amount of time worked for each individual in the national sample.
+The model includes the interaction between sex and age, to allow for the possibility that men and women have different career paths, and therefore different age-earnings profiles.
 In addition, the estimation includes indicator variables for occupation and industry for each year.3 This specification allows wages to rise (or fall) more slowly in some occupations or industries than it does in others.
 Such flexibility is particularly important because the analysis period includes the period immediately after the "Great Recession" and some industries and occupations are recovering more slowly than others.
-Finally, each regression includes indicator variables for each labor market area.
+Finally, each regression includes indicator variables for each age.